List of Marvel Comics characters: C: Mrs. Campbell

 Mrs. Campbell is a character in American comic books published by Marvel Comics.
 The character, created by Brian Michael Bendis and Michael Gaydos, appeared in Alias #22 (July 2003).

 Mrs. Campbell is the mother of Jessica Campbell, who grows up to become Jessica Jones.
 While driving to Walt Disney World, Mrs. Campbell gets into an argument with her husband, causing them to become distracted and drive into a military convoy carrying hazardous chemicals.
 The car swerves off the road and lands in an embankment, killing everyone except her daughter, Jessica.

 Mrs. Campbell in other media

-Elements of Mrs. Campbell are incorporated into a variation of the unnamed Mrs. Jones named Alisa Jones (née Campbell) in Jessica Jones, portrayed by Miriam Shor in the first season and Janet McTeer in the second.
-She survived the car accident, but was disfigured and gained superhuman strength from the subsequent treatments used to heal her body.
+Elements of Mrs. Campbell are incorporated into a variation of the unnamed Mrs. Jones named Alisa Jones (née Campbell) in Jessica Jones, portrayed by Miriam Shor in the first season and Janet McTeer in the second season.
+She either survived the car accident or, like Jessica, was revitalized, but either way was disfigured and gained superhuman strength from the subsequent treatments used to heal her body.

+Candra

+Candra, also known as the Benefactress and the Red Death, is a character appearing in comic books published by Marvel Comics.
+The character was created by Howard Mackie and Lee Weeks, and first appeared in Gambit #1 (December 1993).
+She is the archenemy of Gambit.
+A member of the Externals, Candra is the hidden patron of the Assassins Guild and the Thieves Guild, bestowing great powers to those who serve her.